 - Noise: Some employees love to hear the hustle and bustle of an open floor plan.
 However, others find the sounds of clicking keyboards and phone calls to be distracting.
 Empower employees to customize their workspace noise level by offering noise-canceling headphones, sound-proofed spaces, and quiet rooms.
 For private offices, smart sound systems are a luxury amenity allowing employees to soundscape their space.

 - Lighting: Natural lighting is highly preferred but employees also enjoy customizing the lamps and overhead lighting at their individual workspaces.
 However, with hybrid work trends, employees aren’t in the office at consistent times.
 App-controlled light switches are the most energy-efficient solution because tenants can make sure the lights are on only when the space is in use.

 The future of office amenities

-Before making any big investments in-office amenities, consult your tenants and evaluate if those amenities will appeal to the needs of today’s evolving work culture.
+Before making any big investments in office amenities, consult your tenants and evaluate if those amenities will appeal to their needs.